mohdibrahimaiml/epi-demo-Evidence-Packaged-Infrastructure-Demo-Repository/README.md

 ## What is EPI?

-EPI (Extended Prompt Interaction) is an **experimental format** for recording, replaying, and analyzing AI API interactions.
-Think of it as "video recording for AI conversations" — capturing the full context, timing, and behavior of LLM interactions in a shareable, auditable format.
+EPI (Evidence Packaged Infrastructure) is a universal recording layer for AI systems.
+It captures and packages every model interaction, code execution, and context snapshot into a single verifiable file — creating a permanent, auditable record of how any AI decision was made.

 **Status:** Prototype/proof-of-concept.
 Not yet a standardized format.